DavidGrey/game-theory_gunner/README.md

 #####Fire:(Press A key)
 - You must have a bullet in order to fire.
 - If your opponent reloads, he will die.
-- If your opponent fires or blocks, you will both surive but still lose a buller.
+- If your opponent fires or blocks, you will both surive but still lose a bullet.

 #####Block:(Press S key)
 - Protects you from fire for 1 round.